homemadearcade/zero/todo/4_TODO_FEATURES.md

   Then...generate action ids for the game model based off the interfaceIds

+  ( also generate interface ids for interface action ids ... )?

   Add effects to the game model for each of the actions and interfaceIds..

   Then have the experience model generate experienceEffects based on the effects of the game model